• Skip to primary navigation

 Kneading the dough

 After the ingredients have combined completely the next thing to do is knead the dough for about 5-7 minutes or until it becomes smooth.
 Kneading also helps the dough develop gluten which will strengthen it and help it rise as well as maintain its structure.
 Dough that hasn’t been kneaded enough tends to collapse in the oven.
-Trust me, you don’t want that to happen to you after all the hard work you put into making the bread.
+Trust us, you don’t want that to happen to you after all the hard work you put into making the bread.

 Cover dough for the 1st rise: